sgjsakura/DotNetCore-WebCompiler/README.md

     "inputFiles": [ "wwwroot/site.scss" ], // The input file to be compiled, you can use multiple files as input, and they will be combined before compilation.
 You may also use globbing pattern in input files, e.g. use "wwwroot/**/*.scss" to get all SCSS files in wwwroot and its sub directory.
     "outputFile": "wwwroot/site.css", // If you provide this setting, all output will be merged and write to that file.
 If you ignore this setting, the compiler will genreate one output file per input file using an automatically naming manner.
     "type": "SCSS", //The compiler type, currently only SCSS and SASS are supported.
 You can omit this settings, and this tool will try to infer the comipler accroding to the first input file's name.
-    "options": { //Addtional options, currently as the same as ScssOptions class in SharpScss package.
+    "options": {
+      //Addtional options, please see the next section for details.
     }
   },
   {